Hirosaki University

 Hirosaki University (弘前大学, Hirosaki Daigaku) is a Japanese national university in Hirosaki, Aomori Prefecture, Japan.
 Established in 1949, it comprises five faculties: Faculty of the Humanities, Faculty of Education History, Hirosaki University Medical School History, Faculty of Science and Technology, and Faculty of Agriculture and Life Science.
 Its abbreviated form is Hirodai.

 History

 Hirosaki University was founded in May 1949.
 The university initially consisted of The Department of Literature and Science, The Department of Education, The Medical Department, and The Noheji Branch School.

 Academics and admission

-School Calendar Information
+School calendar information

 The first semester is held from April to July, while second semester is held from October to February.
 In each semester, students must take seven classes.

 In terms of the General Fee information, an examination costs ¥9,800, entrance fee is ¥28,200, and the tuition fee is ¥14,800 per subject.
 Moreover, students can rent an apartment around the university, which costs about ¥25,000 to ¥30,000.

 According to the university policies, foreign exchange students must submit application papers IAW written in English or Japanese within the deadlines.
 The term of application for the first semester is November 20, and April 20 for the second semester.